 The other printing medium available is novel, and ground-breaking: Chromaluxe Art.
 The printing process uses a technique of dye sublimation to transfer the digital source image to a slimline aluminium plate.
 Then the print has a matt, gloss (and soon, semi-gloss) finish applied.
 These 1.2mm thin metal prints have an intense colour depth and vibrance, which has been often compared with the now extinct Cibachrome prints.

 Chromaluxe is perceptually very different from fine-art paper prints.
 Images on chromaluxe are perceived as having very fine detail, and a deep sense of three dimensional presence, as if they were being lit from the back.
 The fact that no front glass is needed — indeed very discouraged — also impacts on how chromaluxe Art prints are perceived.
-The video below shows the Chromaluxe stand at Photokina 2016.

-The Art Print Families
+The Print Families

 Sejkko’s online shop for limited edition fine art prints currently contains six format families that combine sizes, and printing media in very specific ways.
 Each family has a set limited edition upper bound (max. number of certified copies).
 This determines the final price of each print in a given family.